Encounter-based model of a run-and-tumble particle: Introduction

+Laplace transforming the propagator with respect to $\ell$, which is equivalent to taking an exponential distribution $\Psi(\ell)=\e^{-u\ell}$, leads to a classical Robin boundary value problem (BVP) for the corresponding diffusion equation, in which the reactive component has a constant rate of absorption $\kappa_0=u$.
+Hence, one can incorporate more general forms of absorption by solving the propagator BVP for a constant absorption rate $\kappa_0$, setting $\kappa_0=u$, inverting the Laplace transform with respect to $u$, and then calculating the marginal probability density for a general distribution $\Psi(\ell)$.

-In this paper we show how all of the steps of the encounter-based approach can be carried out when $\X_t$ denotes the position of an RTP rather than a Brownian particle, provided that we now use a weighted boundary local time.
-The latter only accumulates when the RTP is in the velocity state moving away rather than towards a partially absorbing boundary.
+In this paper we show how all of the steps of the encounter-based approach have natural analogs when $\X(t)$ represents the position of an RTP rather than a Brownian particle.
+The one major difference is that the local time $\ell(t)$ of an RTP is a discrete rather than a continuous random variable \cite{Singh21}.
+This means that the integral on the right-hand side of equation (\ref{pc}) is replaced by a discrete sum (under the rescaling $\ell \rightarrow v\ell$):

+with $\Psi(-1)=1$.
+In addition, we find that a constant rate of absorption $\kappa_0$, which was previously analyzed in \cite{Angelani17}, corresponds to taking the distribution of the local time threshold to a be a geometric distribution, that is, $\Psi(\ell)=z^{\ell}$, with $z=1/(1+\kappa_0/v)$.

 The structure of the paper is as follows.
 In section 2 we consider the classical FPT problem for an RTP in a finite interval $x\in [0,L]$ with a totally reflecting boundary at $x=0$ and a partially absorbing boundary with a constant absorption rate at $x=L$.
-In section 3 we develop the encounter-based model of RTP absorption in terms of the weighted local time propagator.
-In particular, we derive the propagator BVP, and show that in the case of an exponential distribution $\Psi(\ell)$ we recover the RTP analog of the Robin boundary condition analyzed in section 2.
-This allows us to solve the propagator BVP and thus incorporate more general models of absorption based on non-exponential distributions $\Psi(\ell)$.
+In section 3 we develop the encounter-based model of RTP absorption in terms of the local time propagator.
+In particular, we derive the propagator BVP, and show that in the case of a geometric distribution $\Psi(\ell)$ we recover the RTP analog of the Robin boundary condition analyzed in section 2.
+This allows us to solve the propagator BVP and thus incorporate more general models of absorption based on non-geometric distributions $\Psi(\ell)$.
 We illustrate the theory by calculating the mean FPT (MFPT) $\tau$ for absorption at $x=L$ given a totally reflecting boundary at $x=0$ (section 4).
-In particular, we find that $\tau=\tau_{\infty}+2\E[\ell]L$, where $\tau_{\infty}$ is the corresponding MFPT for a totally absorbing boundary and $\E[\ell]=\int_0^{\infty}\psi(\ell)\ell\,d\ell$, $\psi(\ell)=-\Psi'(\ell)$.
+In particular, we find that $\tau=\tau_{\infty}+2\E[\ell]L/v$, where $\tau_{\infty}$ is the corresponding MFPT for a totally absorbing boundary and $\E[\ell]=\sum_{\ell=0}^{\infty}\ell\psi(\ell)$, $\psi(\ell)=\Psi(\ell-1)-\Psi(\ell)$.
 Hence, the MFPT only exists if $\psi(\ell)$ has a finite first moment.
 We also determine the splitting probability for absorption at $x=L$ when the boundary at $x=0$ is totally absorbing (section 5).
-In both cases we consider non-exponential forms of $\Psi(\ell)$ corresponding to the gamma and Pareto-II distributions.